Jud-et/HealNet/README.md

 Healnet: AI Chat powered by Gemini Flash

-Healnet is an AI chat model designed for engaging and informative conversations.
-Fueled by the cutting-edge technology of Gemini Flash, Healnet offers a natural and smooth conversation experience.
+Healnet is an AI chat model designed to provide real-time support, answering queries, offering advice, and connecting users with necessary resources.
+It helps in guiding individuals through their recovery journey, providing motivation and personalized suggestions based on user interactions and data analysis.

 This repository houses the codebase for Healnet, including: